taitulism/ask-user/README.md

     onAnswer: (guessColor) => (guessColor === 'blue')
 })
 ```
-> If you pass in both `onAnswer` argument and `onAnswer` option, the argument will take precedence.
+> If you pass in both onAnswer-*argument* and onAnswer-*option*, the argument will take precedence.

 ### **limit**
 You can utilize the `limit` functionality with the `options` object too: